CFC(LOCAL) - ACCOUNTING: AUDITS

 Adequate working space, furniture, and equipment.

 Administration of the District's policies and procedures, to include enforcement of time and attendance, travel, and purchasing requirements.

-The Superintendent may suggest, but shall not dictate areas to be audited, and shall work cooperatively with the internal audit director to ensure access and removal of impediments to audited areas.
+The Superintendent may suggest, but shall not dictate, areas to be audited and shall work cooperatively with the internal auditor to ensure access and removal of impediments to audited areas.